AdobeDocs/audience-manager.de-DE/help/using/features/destinations/people-based-destinations-prerequisites.md

 ---

-# Voraussetzungen und Erwägungen {#prerequisites-considerations}
+# Prerequisites and Considerations {#prerequisites-considerations}

 >[!IMPORTANT]
->Dieser Artikel enthält eine Produktdokumentation, die Sie durch die Einrichtung und Nutzung dieser Funktion führen soll.
-Nichts in diesem Dokument ist Rechtsberatung.
+>This article contains product documentation meant to guide you through the setup and usage of this feature.
+Nothing contained herein is legal advice.
 Bitte konsultieren Sie Ihren eigenen Rechtsbeistand für Rechtsberatung.

-Nachfolgend finden Sie einen Überblick über die Kundenanforderungen, die Sie erfüllen müssen, bevor Sie sich für [!DNL People-Based Destinations]die Anmeldung anmelden.
+Read below for an overview of customer requirements that you need to meet before signing up for [!DNL People-Based Destinations].

 >[!IMPORTANT]
-> Lesen Sie diesen Artikel sorgfältig durch, bevor Sie zur Implementierungsphase übergehen.
+> Read through this article carefully before moving on to the implementation phase.

 ## Anmelden für benutzerspezifische Ziele {#signing-up}

-[!DNL People-Based Destinations] ist eine Premium-Funktion, die Ihr Audience Manager-Erlebnis verbessert, indem Sie Ihre Erstanbieter-Zielgruppensegmente in benutzerbasierten Umgebungen aktivieren können, indem Sie Ihre Zielgruppe mit benutzerdefinierten Angeboten in sozialen Netzwerken oder per E-Mail-Marketing ansprechen.
+[!DNL People-Based Destinations] is a premium capability that enhances your Audience Manager experience by allowing you to activate your first-party audience segments in people-based environments, by targeting your audience with customized offers on social networks or through email marketing.

 Wenden Sie sich an Ihren Adobe-Kundenbetreuer, um diese Premium-Funktion nutzen zu können.